Bramz7/Favicon-Generator-website/README.md

 # Favicon generator website

-In this project, I am to create a website that generates favicon, I researchED on how this project will be done and how it will be implemented.
+In this project, I am to create a website that generates favicon, I researched on how this project will be done and how it will be implemented.
 I practiced using `Figma`, for the design  `HTML`, `CSS`, `JavaScript`, and `Python` methods for development.

 ## Runing Project Locally